stayawayinesctec/dp3t-docker/README.md

 The DP3T project is available at: https://github.com/DP-3T

-The CovidCode service and UI are available at: https://github.com/admin-ch
+The CovidCode service is available at: https://github.com/admin-ch

+The generic health authority UI is available at: https://github.com/stayawayinesctec/authcode-ui.git

 This setup has been packaged by the [STAYAWAY team](https://stayaway.inesctec.pt) at [INESCTEC](https://inesctec.pt).
 It is available at https://github.com/stayawayinesctec/dp3t-docker